 * Learning objectives are needed to identify and award continuing education units (CEUs) during the Conference.
-Learning objectives are measurable and reflect what the attendees will achieve/learn by participating or attending the seminar.
+Learning objectives are measurable and reflect what the attendees will achieve or learn by participating or attending the seminar.
 The following are a couple of good examples of seminar descriptions with learning objectives:

 Captioning Hamilton: Theater Captioning 101

 Intrigued by theater captioning?
 This seminar will guide participants through all the ins and outs of theater captioning.
 You will learn how to prepare for a live theater production and work with a play script, director, actors, and anyone inside the exciting theater world!